Albinmanuvel/Python-projects/README.md

-# Python Beginner Projects
+#  200 Beginner's Python Program

 This repository contains a collection of Python programs designed for beginner developers to practice and improve their coding skills.
-These projects cover a variety of concepts and provide an excellent opportunity to explore different areas of programming in Python.
+They cover a variety of concepts and provide an excellent opportunity to explore different areas of programming in Python.
+Everyone is welcome to contribute to this repo and make an easy access for beginner level python learners and college students.

 ## Projects